hemerajs/hemera/docs/plugin.md

 ## After

-Calls a function after all plugins are loaded, including all their dependencies.
+Calls a function after all previous registrations are loaded, including all their dependencies.

 ```js
 hemera.use(plugin).after(cb)